lbnl-cybersecurity/ddos-detection/README.md

 Next step: import these csv files into a database.
 - import a single csv file into the database
 - import a group of csv's into the database
- - crosscheck number of records match:
+- crosscheck number of records match

 There are three datasets collected from three routers:
 - lbl router
   - 23,460,191 from direct counting csv files
   - 23,460,191 from counting the database entries
 - eqx router
-  -
 - atla router